-Costs of subscription revenue generally increased across all quarters presented primarily due to the increase in third-party direct server and cloud storage costs to accommodate increasing customer demand and the increase in employee headcount to support our sales growth.
+Costs of subscription revenue generally increased across all quarters presented due primarily to the increase in third-party direct server and cloud storage costs to accommodate increasing customer demand and the increase in employee headcount to support our sales growth.

-Costs of professional services revenue generally decreased across all quarters presented primarily due to our strategy of leveraging our growing partner network to provide implementation services.
+Costs of professional services revenue generally decreased across the quarters presented due primarily to our growing partner network and our strategy of leveraging our partners to provide these services.